adgang/react-typescript-snowpack/README.md

 Until now, we could have been developing in any framework like Vue, svelte etc., There would be no difference.

 ## 6. Use typescript file
 Rename `index.js` file to `index.ts` and see that the log is still displayed.
-Snowpack is able to convert the ts into js and link it from `index.html`
+Snowpack is able to convert the ts into js and link it from `index.html`.
+We got typescript working with snowpack.

+## 7. Get react to render text
+* To get react working with the app, first install the deps.

+    ```
+    npm i -S react
+    npm i -S react-dom
+    ```
+    It turns out react-dom alone is not enough for this purpose.

+* Now add a div in html page with an id.
+* Make ReactDom take control of this div's render.